carlosms/code-annotation/README.md

 The annotations made by the users will be stored in the **`assignments`** table.

-## Access control
+## Access Control

 It is possible to restrict access and choose each user's role by adding their GitHub accounts to a specific [organization](https://help.github.com/articles/collaborating-with-groups-in-organizations/) or [team](https://help.github.com/articles/organizing-members-into-teams/).

 This is optional, if you don't set any restrictions all users with a valid GitHub account will be able to login as a Requester.
 You may also set a restriction only for Requester users, and leave open access to anyone as Workers.

-To do so, set the following variables in your `.env` file:
+To do so, set the following environment variables:

 * `CAT_OAUTH_RESTRICT_ACCESS`
 * `CAT_OAUTH_RESTRICT_REQUESTER_ACCESS`